Glossary

 • Level of education

-A firmographic segmentation is often used for segmenting B2B customers.
-It relies on similar principles to demographic segmentation, looking at factors about current and target companies such as:
+Firmographic segmentation is often used for segmenting B2B customers and relies on similar principles to demographic segmentation, looking at factors such as:

 • Company size